 Golden Oldie Crossbreed: Missy the Bearded Collie cross, owned by Anna Drinkwater from Stoke on Trent, Staffordshire

 Anna found Missy on a private rescue website aged 11 months, and she was Anna’s third rescue dog.
 Anna has always preferred to rehome or foster unwanted dogs to give them a second chance at life as so many are either put to sleep or live out their lives in kennels.
+Missy has been a positive role model for various fosters, patiently helping them to realise how to be dogs again.
+Her true gift is empathy, seeming to know who needs a quiet cuddle, a playful lick or just a little encouragement in learning how to play again.

 After their Scruffts win, Anna said: “I’m overwhelmed and can’t quite believe it!
 I love Crufts and to actually be in it is amazing.”